 Valencia is a bustling city on Spain’s warm, welcoming Mediterranean coastline.
-It is the third largest city in the country in terms of population (only Barcelona and Madrid are larger).
+It is the third-largest city in the country in terms of population (only Barcelona and Madrid are larger).
 Over the past few decades, a building boom has turned this once quiet coastal town into an interesting and exciting urban destination.
-A host of free attractions, from historic sightseeing spots to energetic and colorful festivals, mean that visitors can fill their itineraries without having to empty their wallets.
+A host of free attractions, from historic sightseeing spots to energetic and colorful festivals, means that visitors can fill their itineraries without having to empty their wallets.
 Despite lacking the notoriety that Madrid or Barcelona enjoy, Valencia is definitely a worthwhile stop for any European vacationer.

 What to visit in Valencia: